tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ticket no more than once, with more recent tickets being used first.
-For handshakes that do not use a resumption_psk, the resumption_context is a string of Hash.Length zeroes. [[Note: this will not be safe if/when we add additional server signatures with PSK:
+For handshakes that do not use a resumption_psk, the resumption_context is a string of Hash.length zeroes. [[Note: this will not be safe if/when we add additional server signatures with PSK:
 OPEN ISSUE https://github.com/tlswg/tls13-spec/issues/558]]